nkoexe/incognito/README.md

 - Server.java: Main entry point for server init
 - Connection.java: Connection creation, username validation, general broadcasting, client creation
 - ClientHandler.java: Individual messages handling

+## Important Programming Techniques
+These are some of the key programming techniques and features used in this project:
+### Asynchronous Programming
+The client uses asynchronous programming to handle message sending and receiving without blocking the user interface.
+This is achieved through the use of separate threads for reading and writing messages, allowing for a responsive chat experience.
+### End-to-End Encryption (E2EE)
+The application implements a custom E2EE protocol to ensure that messages are encrypted on the sender's side and decrypted only on the receiver's side.
+This is done using a combination of symmetric and asymmetric encryption techniques, in specific:
+- AES (Advanced Encryption Standard) for symmetric encryption of messages
+- RSA (Rivest-Shamir-Adleman) for asymmetric encryption of the AES key Also a encryption test is performed after manual key exchange to ensure that the encryption and decryption processes work correctly, which status is saved in the logs. (present in MenuPage lines 357-368)
+### QR Code Generation and Scanning
+The application includes functionality for generating and scanning QR codes to facilitate secure key exchange between users.
+It uses the ZXing library for QR code generation and scanning, allowing users to easily share encryption keys.

+## Experience and Challenges